-- Place a large container under the pump to catch fluid that will be lost during pump replacement.
-Dispose of used fluid properly. - 2.
-Tag and disconnect hydraulic hoses, and IMMEDIATELY cap or cover the openings to prevent contamination. - 3.
-Remove the two bolts that hold the pump to the motor. - 4.
-Remove the pump.
+- Place a large container under the engine and pump to catch fluid that will be lost during pump replacement.
+Dispose of used fluid properly. - Tag and disconnect hydraulic hoses, and IMMEDI-ATELY cap or cover the openings to prevent contamination.